-The "Fluid properties" buttons give access to the fluid properties window described previously (Figure 25).
+The "Fluid properties" buttons give access to the fluid properties window described previously (Figure 11).

-Definition of the reference fluid:

-• Water is always the reference fluid;

-Liquid is the reference fluid when the other fluid is a gas;
+The viscosity and density are entered for the reference and non-reference fluids.
+Per definition, water is always the reference fluid; and Liquid is the reference fluid when the other fluid is a gas.